 Because of frequency light uses, it tends to travel strictly in straight line.Hence the sender and receiver must be in the line-of-sight.
 Because laser transmission is unidirectional, at both ends of communication the laser and the photo-detector needs to be installed.
 Laser beam is generally 1mm wide hence it is a work of precision to align two far receptors each pointing to lasers source.

 Laser works as Tx (transmitter) and photo-detectors works as Rx (receiver).

-Lasers cannot penetrate obstacles like walls, rain and thick fog.
-Additionally, laser beam is distorted by wind and atmosphere temperature or variation in temperature in the path.
+Lasers cannot penetrate obstacles such as walls, rain, and thick fog.
+Additionally, laser beam is distorted by wind, atmosphere temperature, or variation in temperature in the path.

-Laser are safe for data transmission as it is very difficult to tap 1mm wide laser without interrupting the communication channel.
+Laser is safe for data transmission as it is very difficult to tap 1mm wide laser without interrupting the communication channel.